tikkun olam

 Notes

-The modern meaning came into usage among progressive American Jews in the 1970s and became widespread in the 1990s.
-See history of the word in rabbinic texts here: (source) and in Jill Jacobs' book There Shall Be No Needy.
+• The modern meaning came into usage among progressive American Jews in the 1970s and became widespread in the 1990s.
+See history of the word in rabbinic texts in an article by Jonathan Krasner, an article by Jill Jacobs, and Jill Jacobs' book There Shall Be No Needy.

 Edit Something missing from this entry?
 Inaccurate?
 Feel free to suggest an edit.